rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Download a theme package from the Remote Repository down to the package directory on the file system.
+Download a theme package from the Remote Repository to the package directory on the file system.

 **Parameters**
 `$package_slug`